auth0/Guardian.Android/README.md

 ## Before getting started

-To use this SDK you have to configure your tenant's Guardian service with your own push notification credentials, otherwise you would not receive any push notifications.
+To use this SDK you have to configure your tenant's Guardian service with your own push notification credentials; Otherwise, you would not receive any push notifications.
 Please read the [docs](https://auth0.com/docs/multifactor-authentication/guardian) about how to accomplish that.

 ## Install

 GuardianSDK is available both in [Maven Central](http://search.maven.org) and [JCenter](https://bintray.com/bintray/jcenter).
-To start using *GuardianSDK* add these lines to your `build.gradle` dependencies file:
+To start using *GuardianSDK*, add these lines to your `build.gradle` dependencies file:

 ```gradle
 compile 'com.auth0.android:guardian:0.3.0'